 Tell any other doctors, dentists and pharmacists who are treating you that you are taking isosorbide mononitrate.

 Take this medicine regularly once every day.
-If you don't, you will be more likely to get attacks of angina.
+If you miss doses, you will be more likely to get attacks of angina.

 Tell your doctor if you continue to get angina attacks, or they become more frequent, while you are taking isosorbide mononitrate.

 Do not take this medicine to relieve acute attacks of angina.
 Your doctor will have given you other tablets or spray to use when you get attacks of angina.

 Do not take this medicine for any other complaints unless your doctor tells you to.